mesosphere/dcos-docs-site/pages/1.11/installing/installation-faq/index.md

 [enterprise]
 ## Q. How do I restore the IAM database?
 [/enterprise]
+You can restore the DC/OS identity and access management (IAM) database from a previously-created database backup file.
+Keep in mind that you cannot use a database backup file and the restore command-line utility to create a new database in a new DC/OS cluster.
+You should only use the database backup to restore the identity and access management database in the same cluster you used to create the backup file and in the same ZooKeeper state as the cluster was when you created the backup file.

+- To restore the IAM database for a cluster from the backup file `~/iam-backup.sql`, run the following commands on one of the master nodes:

 To restore the IAM database from a file `~/iam-backup.sql` run the following commands on one of the master nodes:

-1. First, we create a new database called `iam_new` into which to load the backup.
+1. Create a new database called `iam_new` into which to load the backup.

     ```bash
     sudo /opt/mesosphere/bin/cockroach sql --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) -e "CREATE DATABASE iam_new"
     ```

-1. Next, we load the data into the new database.
+1. Load the data into the new database.

     ```bash
     sudo /opt/mesosphere/bin/cockroach sql --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) --database=iam_new < ~/iam-backup.sql
     ```

-1. With the backup data loaded into the `iam_new` database, we now need to rename the `iam` database to `iam_old`.
+1. With the backup data loaded into the `iam_new` database, rename the `iam` database to `iam_old`.

     ```bash
     sudo /opt/mesosphere/bin/cockroach sql --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) -e "ALTER DATABASE iam RENAME TO iam_old"